 1990 – 1992

-Playing in the Public Library’s Centennial Hall, the first two years were an exercise in patience for this young theatre company.
-The work was critically acclaimed but the 8th and Wisconsin location proved a challenge for attracting new audiences.
-Near the end of its second year, Smoots and Cecsarini realized that, to survive, they needed to move Next Act downtown.
+The work of the new company was critically acclaimed, but the Public Library’s Centennial Hall space at 8th St and Wisconsin Ave proved a challenge for attracting new audiences.
+Near the end of its second year, Smoots and Cecsarini realized that, to survive, Next Act had to move downtown.

 1992 – 1993

 In 1992, Next Act performed in the Todd Wehr and Stiemke Theaters.
-Despite seeing positive sales and backed by the strong support of angel Jack Rosenberg, Next Act embarked on a reduced, three-production season.
-At this time, Smoots stepped down as Producing Director and Cecsarini took over the role, while Smoots stayed on as Artistic Associate for another three seasons.
+Despite positive sales and the strong support of angel donor Jack Rosenberg, Next Act embarked on a reduced, three-production season.
+At this time, Smoots stepped down as Artistic Director and Cecsarini took over the role, while Smoots stayed on as Artistic Associate for another three seasons.

 Cecsarini was in need of a business partner and in the summer of 1992, Charles Kakuk, who was working in marketing at the Milwaukee Ballet, reached out.
 His phone call began a long and successful relationship with Cecsarini and the company as Kakuk brought many administrative talents to Next Act.

 By the 1995-96 season, the company added a fourth production to its season.
 Tight schedules at the Stiemke Theater made it necessary to secure an alternate space for one of the productions each year.
-The Broadway Theatre Center’s Studio Theatre, the Humphrey Masonic Center and Marquette’s Helfaer Theatre supplied those additional venues through the years.
+The Broadway Theatre Center’s Studio Theatre, the Humphrey Scottish Rite Masonic Center and Marquette’s Helfaer Theatre supplied those additional venues.
 The Next Act staff grew as C. Michael Wright joined the team as Associate Artistic Director in 1996 and Jonathan West took on Marketing and Development in 1997.

 1998 – 2000

-Seeing a need to establish a home space that could accommodate Next Act’s growing number of theatre patrons, a goal was set to build a theatre which would seat between 150-175 patrons.
-A suitable and affordable venue was not found, however, so an interim, 99-seat theatre space was created at 342 N. Water Street on the second floor.
+Seeing a need to accommodate Next Act’s growing number of patrons, the company set a goal of building a theatre which would seat 150-175 patrons.
+Next Act could not immediately find a large enough, affordable space, so an interim, 99-seat theatre space was created at 342 N. Water Street on the second floor.
 Housed in the same building as Next Act’s offices and rehearsal space, the Off-Broadway Theatre (named by Jack Rosenberg) opened in early 2000.
-The first production was A NIGHT IN NOVEMBER, a contemporary, Irish one-man show starring James Ridge, directed by Wright.
+The first production was A NIGHT IN NOVEMBER, a one-man show starring James Ridge, directed by Wright.

 The summer of 2000 also marked the third season of Next Actors: Summer Theatre for Teens.
-Next Actors is a six-week program that gives up to 20 students the opportunity to experience playwriting and performance.
-With the guidance of professional teaching artists, the students create, produce and perform an original play.
-The program culminates in a week-long performance tour to senior and community centers and a final benefit performance at Next Act Theatre.
+To this day, Next Actors continues to offer a program that gives students the opportunity to experience playwriting and performance.
 There is no cost to participate in the Next Actors program.

 Next Act’s 2010-11 season was housed at the Tenth Street Theatre while offices and rehearsal space were temporarily located at 219 N. Milwaukee Street.
 Construction for Next Act’s new home began in May 2011 with a tight completion deadline of October 6, 2011, in time for the first performance of the 22nd season.